Han Kang* (한강), South Korea

 Photo in the public domain - Author unknown

 Jon Olav Fosse (Haugesund, Norway, 1959) won the 2023 Nobel Prize for Literature for an extensive body of work which, through novels, plays, and short stories, delves into the human psyche, addressing existential themes and the complexities of existence.
-Fosse is the fourth Norwegian writer to receive the Nobel prize for literature, and the first to do so writing in Nynorsk.
+Fosse is the fourth Norwegian writer to receive the Nobel Prize in Literature, and the first to do so writing in Nynorsk.

 In his will, Alfred Bernhard Nobel (1833-1896) left most of his fortune to a trust to establish what eventually became the Nobel Prize, the most highly regarded scientific and literary accolade in the world.
 The Nobel Prize in Literature, first assigned in 1901, honors "the person who shall have produced in the field of literature the most outstanding work in an ideal direction...”